 Chi Chi's family member.

-Chi Chi has had this bike forever, since before I met her.
+Chi Chi has had this bike forever, since before I met her over a decade ago.
 It's her family and needed to be saved after years of everyday commuting wear and tear.

-But, it's always been a little big for her, and she's never used any of the original braze ons as it was a cross bike originally, and she uses it as a pass hunter style commuter.
+It's always been a little big for her too, and she's never used any of the original Cross bike braze ons as she uses it as a pass hunter style commuter with an old Sturmy Archer hub.

 I removed all the old braze ons, and added new ones to make the bike work better for her.
-We moved the canti bosses from narrow 700c wheels to wide 650b wheels.
-And added a single shift boss and pulley boss to for the three speed shifter and cable, rack bosses and cable stops.
-I re-spaced the frame from 130 to 126 for a three speed hub and added a bridge and fender mount down by the bb shell, and wiring guides for a dynamo lighting system.
+We moved the canti bosses from narrow 700c rims to wide 650b rims.
+And added a single shift boss and pulley boss to for the three speed shifter and cable.
+I also added a smattering of rack bosses and cable stops.
+Next the frame was re-spaced from 130 to 126 for a three speed hub as well as getting a bridge and fender mount down by the bb shell, and wiring guides for a dynamo lighting system.

 Kerrie's Miyata touring!